tkareine/jekyll-minibundle-example/README.md

 CSS output file.
 Minibundle includes the output file with `ministamp` Liquid tag into the generated site.
 See `_includes/index/head.html`.
 This demonstrates how to include the output of an external tool handling asset compiling, bundling and minifying into Jekyll.
+The same mechanism works with JavaScript compilation tools, such as [Browserify][Browserify] and [webpack][webpack], too.

 The JavaScript sources in this example demonstrate how to use Minibundle's `minibundle` Liquid block to feed JavaScript source files to [UglifyJS2][UglifyJS2] via STDIN, read the minified output from STDOUT, and include the output in the generated site.
 See `_includes/scripts/body.html`.
-The bundling features of Minibundle are really that simple, and you probably won't use them much.
+The bundling features of `minibundle` are really that lightweight, but sometimes that's just enough.

 ## Setup environment